rohit-khokle/rohit-khokle/README.md

     <td> <h3> 👨🏻‍ &nbsp;About Me </h3>

-- &nbsp;Graduate student at Northeastern University with a master’s degree in Information Systems, having a passion for the Software Development
+- &nbsp;Graduate student at Northeastern University with a master’s degree in Information Systems, having a passion for the Software Development and Web Technologies

 - &nbsp;3+ years of experience working at various Organisation on various languages and frameworks in a microservices-based CI/CD environment in an agile setting.

 - &nbsp;Currently Co-op with New York Life as a Cloud Engineer working with the Back-End team contributing towards the robust and error-less Software Product Development

 <table width="100%">